stevenrskelton/stevenrskelton.github.io/_posts/2014-06-26-threadlocal-variables-scala-futures.md

 ```

 This code encounters the problem that `DynamicVariable` will correctly pass on TLS to new threads, but if the thread has
-already been created and is being re-unsed from the pool the TLS won’t be copied.
+already been created and is being reused from the pool the TLS won’t be copied.
 The values will have the old value
 assigned during its previous use.

 ## Modified ExecutionContext to propagate values